Revised November 5, 2013

-- All money value is created through and backed by the production of goods and services.
+1. All money value is created through and backed by the production of commodities, trades, goods and services.

 These are the four basic laws of economics.
-When I studied the History of Economics, I found Societies using these laws knowingly or unknowingly achieved roaring prosperity.
-When these laws fell out of use that Society found itself in a recession, depression and/or war.
+When I studied the History of Economics I found when these basic laws were applied, in a Society, the Society achieved roaring prosperity and when they were misapplied the Society found itself in a recession, depression and wars.

-If we look back at the last 48 years we can see Laws 2, 3 and 4 were very out.
 The first law cannot be violated because production always creates money value if production is taking place.
-It is always in, man cannot change this law.
+It is always operating, man cannot change this law.
 Without production money will have no value.

 Producer Rewarded Open Market Economics